tholinka/Dark-Crunchyroll-Plugin/README.md

 # Dark Crunchyroll Plugin
 [![Build Status](https://travis-ci.org/tholinka/Dark-Crunchyroll-Plugin.svg?branch=master)](https://travis-ci.org/tholinka/Dark-Crunchyroll-Plugin)

-This project is originally based off of the [Dark Youtube Plugin](https://github.com/stormbreakerbg/Dark-youtube-plugin-chrome).
+This project is originally based off of the [Dark Youtube Plugin](https://github.com/stormbreakerbg/Dark-youtube-plugin-chrome), though a lot has been rewritten.

-This plugin is currently available on the [Firefox Addon Store](https://addons.mozilla.org/en-US/firefox/addon/dark-skin-crunchyroll), the [Chrome Web Store](https://chrome.google.com/webstore/detail/dark-skin-for-crunchyroll/agjiicokbioponboibkfhfgmhcacafph), and the [Microsoft Edge Extension Store](https://www.microsoft.com/en-us/store/p/dark-skin-for-crunchyroll/9nv1zg95rh2d)
+This plugin is currently available on the [Firefox Addon Store](https://addons.mozilla.org/en-US/firefox/addon/dark-skin-crunchyroll), the [Chrome Web Store](https://chrome.google.com/webstore/detail/dark-skin-for-crunchyroll/agjiicokbioponboibkfhfgmhcacafph), and the [Microsoft Edge Extension Store](https://www.microsoft.com/en-us/store/p/dark-skin-for-crunchyroll/9nv1zg95rh2d).

 This plugin aims to provide a quality dark theme for [Crunchyroll.com](https://crunchyroll.com).
 This is primarly because dark themes are easier on the eye when in a darker environment.
 It also leaves a button in the addon bar to quickly disable and reenable the theme.